 Agricultural sources of greenhouse gases

 Farming produces significant amounts of the greenhouse gases carbon dioxide, nitrous oxide and methane.
 There was only a 1% decline in UK agriculture emissions between 2017 and 2018, and before that emissions were relatively stable year on year, or in some years, actually rose.

 Carbon dioxide from the atmosphere is absorbed by growing plants, stored as organic matter in the soil and gradually released as it decays.
 It is also produced in the operation of farm machinery, and when adding lime to improve acidic soils.

 Nitrous oxide is produced in soil from the breakdown of synthetic fertilisers and animal manure.
 Some methane also comes from manure, but the main source is ‘enteric fermentation’, the gas belched out by cattle and other ruminant animals as they digest grass.
 Only about 10% of the methane produced by livestock comes out of the other end.

 Methane is UK agriculture’s predominant greenhouse gas, making up about 56% of the total.

-The most effective route to reducing the emissions from agriculture would be limiting the amount of methane they produce in converting grass into meat and dairy products.
+The 16% decrease in the emissions from agriculture since 1990 have been attributed to a decline in animal numbers as well as a decrease in synthetic fertiliser use.
+As the greenhouse gas produced most by farming, the most effective route to reducing the emissions from agriculture further would be limiting the amount of methane they produce when converting the grass they eat into meat and dairy products.